proteinreport/proteinreport.org/content/en/newswire/50-game-changing-innovators-revolutionising-agri-food/index.md

 <p><em>“Given the complex challenges Asia's food system faces, the need for fast-paced, scalable innovation has never been greater.
 The summit creates opportunities for entrepreneurs to connect directly with investors and corporate partners, to bring their solutions to scale and change the agri-food landscape for the benefit of all.
 I am excited to witness the collaborations stemming from the conference this October”</em> says Theresa Flach, the summit’s Conference Producer and technology scout.</p>
 <p>Start-ups are celebrated throughout the summit programme, with a pre-summit pitch day, themed innovation showcases across the three-day agenda, and a dedicated start-up exhibition space.</p>
 <p><strong>Innovation Showcases</strong></p>
-<p>12 start-ups from the Asia-Pacific region will pitch their solution to a panel of industry judges across four themed innovation showcases covering Agtech, Foodtech, Aquaculture and CEA &amp; Vertical Farming.</p>
+<p>12 start-ups from the Asia-Pacific region will pitch their solution to a panel of industry judges across four themed innovation showcases covering Agtech, Foodtech, Aquaculture and CEA & Vertical Farming.</p>
 <p><strong><em>AgTech Takes the Stage</em></strong></p>
 <ul>
 <li><strong>Qzense</strong> (India) aims to minimise and eliminate post-harvest food loss with its IoT solution that quickly and accurately grades fresh food.
 The technology employs a unique combination of near-infrared spectral sensors and olfactory sensors for analysis of internal spoilage, ripeness, sweetness, and shelf life.</li>
-<li><strong>Boomitra</strong> (India &amp; US) uses satellite and AI to measure a variety of soil properties including soil carbon, soil moisture and nitrogen, and provides an end-to-end solution where farmers are able to grow more with less through carbon farming.</li>
+<li><strong>Boomitra</strong> (India & US) uses satellite and AI to measure a variety of soil properties including soil carbon, soil moisture and nitrogen, and provides an end-to-end solution where farmers are able to grow more with less through carbon farming.</li>
 <li><strong>CH4 Global </strong>(Australia) provides seaweed-based Asparagopsis products to farmers worldwide so they can dramatically reduce the methane emissions of their livestock and realize significant value in the process.</li>
 </ul>
-<p><strong><em>CEA &amp; Vertical Farming Spotlight</em></strong></p>
+<p><strong><em>CEA & Vertical Farming Spotlight</em></strong></p>
 <ul>
 <li><strong>Future Farms</strong> (Malaysia) aims to season-proof agriculture by building decentralized, remote-controlled farms.
 Future Farms promise that their services provide endless customization and are infinitely scalable.</li>
 <li><strong>Grobrix</strong> (Singapore) presents a unique solution to indoor farming by combining the best of furniture with farming.
 Its soilless vertical farming design offers a cleaner, simpler, more efficient way to grow fresh, healthy food.</li>